springernature/shunter/docs/usage/configuration-reference.md

         404: 'layout-error-404'
     },
     staticData: {
-        yourData: 'goesHere'
+        yourData: {
+            goes: 'here'
         }
     }
+}
 ```

 The value of `errorPages.errorLayouts.default` should be the name of the root template you wish to use to render any error pages.
 It is possible to override this default by HTTP Status Code — so in the example above `layout-error-404.dust` would be used as the root template if a 404 error is passed to Shunter from the backend.

-Any data in `errorPages.staticData` will be made available under `staticData` in the root of the context when the page is rendered.
+Any object defined in `errorPages.staticData` will be made available in the root of the context when the page is rendered.
+This object must not contain keys in the top level called `layout` or `errorContext` or Shunter will silently drop them.

 Additionally, when using templated error pages, Shunter will automatically insert the error object and some other information into the context for use in your templates.
 Here is an example of the context object passed to the renderer in the event of a 404 error, given the above configuration: